- System Overview

 The power supply for the Series 4000 Visual Nurse Call shall be CORNELL Model P-512243A, generating 3 amps continuous supply current at 24VDC.The dimensions are 13.5” H x 12.75” W x 3.25” D. Slotted keyholes make it suitable for vertical wall or rack mounting.

 Corridor and zone lights are used to indicate the location of a call in a room, zone or area.
-The L-101 and Z-103 are available in many standard configurations.
+The L-101 and Z-103 nurse call lights are available in many standard configurations.
 The choices are 1 to 3 lamps per dome cover, on 1-4 gang back plates.
 The L-101 dome covers come in red or white translucent plastic and are attached to the back plate by slide-in steel pegs, making light bulb changes simple.
 Dome covers may be silk screened with any custom text.
 Colored light bulb covers may be used, inside the dome, to enhance differentiation of the call.

 VersaPage is the complete solution for direct messaging to your staff when emergencies arise.
 Prior to VersaPage, multiple systems and multiple pocket pagers were necessary, since most monitored devices operate with a unique electronic signal.
 Current paging systems normally monitor one or two electronic signals.
 Multiple voltages, relays and normal open or closed contact devices are only a few of the signals VersaPage medical pagers can handle.
 Serial data can also be accepted by VersaPage from any manufacturer’s system.
 In addition, we have designed several options to enhance communications with-in the facility.
 Our large digital display communicates calls to the entire staff.
 Our user-friendly paging station allows you to customize your own messages.